LightingResearchCenter/Daysimeter12StartStopClient/README.md

 NOTES: 	If the file dose not start initially try running as an administrator.

-	If at any point the Daysimeter gets disconnected at any point before the program finishes CLOSE DOWN THE PROGRAM, and make sure to check the log_info.txt file to make sure that it still contains the proper information
+	If at any point the Daysimeter gets disconnected at any point before the program finishes CLOSE DOWN THE PROGRAM, and make sure to check the log_info.txt file to make sure that it still contains the proper information.
+This program will not Restore lost information, if you need further assistance please contact the LRC.